vkbo/novelWriter/docs/source/int_overview.rst

    explains how the different levels of headings are used, and how you can include information about characters, plot elements, and other meta data in your text.

-:ref:`a_notes` - Recommended Reading
+:ref:`a_references` - Recommended Reading
-   This section briefly describes what novelWriter does with the note files you add to your project.
-Generally, the application doesn't do much with them at all aside from looking through them for tags you've set so that it knows which file to open when you click on a reference.
+   This section explains how you organise your notes, and how the Tags and References system works.
+   This system lets you cross-link your documents in your project, and display these references in the application interface.

-:ref:`a_export` - Recommended Reading
+:ref:`a_manuscript` - Recommended Reading
-   This section explains in more detail how the build tool works.
-In particular how you can control the way chapter titles are formatted, and how scene and section breaks are handled.
+   This section explains in more detail how the Manuscript Build tool works, how you can control the way chapter titles are formatted, and how scene and section breaks are handled.